CLEP College Composition Practice Test

 Explanation

-What is the primary purpose of the underlined sentence in an annotated bibliography?
+What is the purpose of a conclusion in an essay?

 A